Jaspero/exo/readme.md

 ## Technologies we used

 The app fits in the [JAM](https://jamstack.org/) stack.
 The SSG we used is [Scully](https://github.com/scullyio/scully) on top of Angular.
+The CMS is a very simple implementation of the [Netlify CMS](https://www.netlifycms.org/).
+We also use [Github Actions](https://help.github.com/en/actions) for CI/CD.

+Both the website and the CMS are hosted on [Firebase](https://firebase.google.com/).

 ## Why is this open source